-Introduction to Home Education is an eight-week online course which is designed to help prepare you for a successful homeschooling experience.
-The course covers the most important topics a new home educator will need to know, including: understanding and fulfilling legal requirements for homeschooling in your state; setting educational goals and reflecting on your values as a home educator; selecting and designing your child’s curriculum and learning materials; assessing your child’s learning; and identifying your child’s learning style and developmental needs.
+Introduction to Home Education is a 16-week online course which is designed to help prepare you for a successful homeschooling experience.
+The course covers the most important topics a new home educator will need to know, including: understanding and fulfilling legal requirements for homeschooling in your state; setting educational goals and reflecting on your values as a home educator; selecting and designing your child’s curriculum and learning materials; assessing your child’s learning; and identifying your child’s developmental needs.

 With the help of your instructor and feedback from your classmates, as well as feedback from a panel of homeschool alumni, you will develop an Individualized Home Education Plan (IHEP) that outlines goals, outcomes, measures, and methods for homeschooling each of your children.
-The IHEP you develop for your child is an invaluable tool that you will be able to use all school year as you work to stay on track and preempt challenges.
+The IHEP you develop for your child is an invaluable tool that you will be able to use all school year as you work to stay on track and overcome challenges.

 Format: Online Learning (asynchronous)

-Introduction to Home Education is an online course containing 8 weekly modules that include individual reading and assignments, peer discussions and reviews, and quizzes.
+Introduction to Home Education is an online course containing 16 weekly modules that include individual reading and assignments, peer discussions and reviews, and quizzes.
 In addition to working independently, you’ll interact with your instructor and classmates through an online class portal; attend two live individually scheduled one-on-one video meetings with your instructor; and receive twice-weekly written feedback on your assignments.
-By the end of the course, you will develop and received feedback on an Individualized Home Education Plan (IHEP) that can be used to guide your homeschooling progress throughout the school year.
+By the end of the course, you will develop and receive feedback on an Individualized Home Education Plan (IHEP) that can be used to guide your homeschooling progress throughout the school year.

 The course is designed for flexibility and has no regularly scheduled meeting times.
 Your instructor will be available to answer your questions throughout the course.